Rajashekar-582/BioData/README.md

 # BioData
-Contains basic python projects.
+Contains basic  projects.
 Contribute to Rajashekar-582/Biodata development by creating an account on GitHub.
 - 👋 Hi, I’m @Rajashekar-582
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...